RodZill4/material-maker/material_maker/doc/user_interface_layers_panel.rst

 material is a combination of all layers, applied from bottom to top.

 This panel has a tool bar that can be used to create, duplicate, delete, reorder and configure layers.
-Configuring a layer consists in defining an alpha value for each component of the layer.
+Configuring a layer consists in defining a transparency level for each component of the layer.

 Layers can also be dragged and dropped in the tree view, and can also be hidden.